How to use MS SQL Server as the database?

 - This might take several minutes, the size of your database determines the time taken.

-You can start using Remote Access Plus which has been migrated from the previous location.
+You can start using the server which has been migrated from the previous location.